Choosing the Right Phonics Program

 If your child's primary difficulty is accurately reading multisyllable words, you should consider the free program.
 On learning the OnTrack Reading Multisyllable Method, your child should become able to accurately decode most of the multisyllable words he has been either guessing at, confusing with other words, or simply skipping over in the past.

-Just go to the OnTrack Reading Multisyllable Method to get started.
-All of the instructions, worksheets and word lists are right there, free on the site.
+To get started, go to the OnTrack Reading Multisyllable Method.
+All of the instructions, worksheets and word lists are there, free for you to try.
 I believe it's the best reading curriculum for quickly teaching a child how to successfully attack unfamiliar multisyllable words.

 Use the Complete OnTrack Reading Phonics Program?